amin-raz/GifGetterSite/README.md

 ## Backend Structure

-The application uses AWS S3 storage for video/GIF storage.
+The application uses AWS S3 for video/GIF storage.

 ### GraphQL Schema
 The main entities in our schema: